Pumpkin Cream Cheese Muffins

 To make the topping, combine the sugar, flour and cinnamon in a small bowl; whisk to blend.
 Add in the butter pieces and cut into the dry ingredients with a pastry blender or two forks until the mixture is coarse and crumbly.
 I always get inpatient here and mix it together with my hands so that it looks like the texture of wet sand.
 I know you aren't supposed to do it this way but I'm impatient.
 Transfer to the refrigerator to chill until ready to use.

 To assemble the muffins, fill each muffin well with a small amount of batter, just enough to cover the bottom of the liner (1-2 tablespoons).
-Slice the log of cream cheese filling into 24 equal pieces.
-Place a slice of the cream cheese mixture into each muffin well.
+Place a scoop of the cream cheese mixture into each muffin well.
+I use my smallest cookie scooper.
 You want to put the cream cheese lower than you think because it will rise a lot during the baking process.
 Divide the remaining batter among the muffin cups, placing on top of the cream cheese to cover completely.
 Sprinkle a small amount of the topping mixture over each of the muffin wells.

 Bake for 20-25 minutes.
 Transfer to a wire rack and let cool completely before serving.
 I like them warm, cold, and room temperature.